 Step 1.
-Use a separate AMT Form 1116 for each separate limitation category specified at the top of Form 1116.
+Use a separate AMT Form 1116 for each separate category of income specified at the top of Form 1116.
 Write "AMT" in the top margin of each Form 1116.

-When applying the separate limitation categories, use the applicable AMT rate instead of the regular tax rate to determine if any income is "high-taxed."
+When applying the separate categories of income, use the applicable AMT rate instead of the regular tax rate to determine if any income is "high-taxed."